Fundación Montecito

 How might we connect local communities with environmental culture and create a sense of belonging?

-With the founders focused on acquiring the next grant, we rolled up our sleeves and got to work.
-With the help of translators and AI, we navigated the Spanish-speaking landscape and got to grips with the topic of Colombian biodiversity to create meaningful content — one endangered bird at a time.
+With the help of human, digital and AI translators, we navigated the Spanish-speaking landscape and got to grips with the topic of Colombian biodiversity to create meaningful content — one endangered bird at a time.

 We guided the research, development and production of educative materials and the annual El Muyso Festival — dedicated to educating local families about the conservation of Lake Tota's wetlands.
 We began where it made sense - speaking with the future protectors of the land — the children.